Osmosis Ultimate Guide to the NRMP® Match

 Clinical volume & patient diversity (“What group do I most want to serve?”)

 Research opportunities (“What medical advances has this institution pioneered?”)

 Prestige and competitiveness (“Which of these clinics has the best reputation?”)

-The deadline to submit Rank Order Lists is generally around late February before the Match, so make sure you’ve given plenty of thought to these questions by then!
+The deadline to submit Rank Order Lists is generally around February before the Match, so make sure you’ve given plenty of thought to these questions by then!

 How and when do I submit my rank order list?